 Putting the finishing touches to the boat; she's now had her final coat of paint, new anodes fitted, and is drying off before entering the canals again!
 It's been a real experience of getting to know our boat a little bit better, and it's super odd being in the boat without it bobbing all over the place! #liveaboard

 Fancy Your Own Narrow Boat Adventure?

-You can stay on IT’S NEVER ENOUGH in Gloucestershire but you can also choose other canals too.
+You can no longer stay on IT’S NEVER ENOUGH in Gloucestershire but you could choose other canals too.
 I found these dotted around the UK

 - A very elegant mooring in Oxfordshire